jnozzi/cocoadev.com/markdown/HowToSetImagesInNSTableView.md

-I have an General/NSTableView, two columns one with a General/NSString, the other with a General/NSImage.
-I need an action that changes the General/NSImage column, of a selected row from its original image to a new one.
+I have an NSTableView, two columns one with a NSString, the other with a NSImage.
+I need an action that changes the NSImage column, of a selected row from its original image to a new one.

 ----